robotraconteur/robotraconteur/docs/getting_started/source/ValueTypes.rst

 Structures are a collection of fields that can contain any value type.
 Structures are defined using the Robot Raconteur "Service Definitions" format.
 Structures are nullable.
-Structures may contain themselves (recursive), but some fields will be null to prevent infinite recursion.
+Structures may contain themselves (recursive), but some field values must be null to prevent infinite recursion.
 The following examples demonstrate using the ``experimental.value_types.MyStructure`` structure type: